neveryonelse-sys/Autarky/future-possibilities.md

 **Status**: Computational discovery; experimental realization in FJH-processed SiC would be a valuable in-loop advance.

 **File purpose**: Keep this document as a living “research parking lot” for breakthroughs that don’t fit the current baseline design but could become valuable upgrades later.

+Tunable Extinction and Near-Perfect Absorption in Graphene/hBN Heterostructures
+Source: Journal of Applied Physics (2026)
+Link: AIP
+Summary
+This work demonstrates that graphene/hBN heterostructures can achieve strong, tunable light absorption through hybridization between graphene surface plasmon polaritons and hBN hyperbolic phonon polaritons.
+By controlling graphene doping (via gating or chemical doping) and layer thickness, the system can be tuned to achieve near-perfect absorption at specific mid-infrared frequencies through critical coupling.
+Relevance to the Monolith
+This paper supports the core polariton hybridization strategy already used in the design (graphene SPPs coupling with BCN/SPhPs).
+It shows that graphene + hBN/BCN stacks can be further engineered for stronger and more tunable absorption/extinction.
+This is relevant for potential future improvements to both the emitter side (more selective emission) and receiver side (better absorption of the incoming polaritonic energy).
+The work reinforces that resonance tuning between graphene plasmons and BCN phonon polaritons is a high-leverage direction.
+Status: Theoretical/simulation-focused with experimental implications.
+Useful as a reference for advanced resonance tuning and selective absorption in later-generation modules.